-At the time of writing, we found published research online (with Dr. Liang as a co-author) about the benefits of dihydromyricetin for potentially lowering the risk of alcohol substance abuse, but little further research about its role in hangovers.
+There may be some benefits of dihydromyricetin for potentially lowering the risk of alcohol substance abuse, but further research is need about its role in hangovers.

 While the Morning Recovery website states that they consider DHM to be their superstar ingredient, each serving contains other elements that they claim will clear your head faster after a crazy night.

 We found the following ingredients listed on Morning Recovery’s website: